 My research explores how international organizations operate and interact, and asks how states harness global governance processes to address transnational threats like terrorism and climate change.
-I am particularly interested in understanding policy change and compliance with international rules, and in understanding how market forces impact such calculations.
+I am particularly interested in the role of information in international politics, and examine this topic through topics like rhetorical contestation over international law, institutional monitoring and enforcement, firm decision-making, and artificial intelligence.

 Working Papers (available upon request)

-• “Fighting Facts or Fighting Norms: Contestation over International Law Violations” (with Tyler Pratt)
+• “Fighting Facts or Fighting Norms: Contestation over International Law Violations” (with Tyler Pratt); (R&R, American Political Science Review)

 • “Socialization, Information, and the Underpinnings of Institutionalized Cooperation” (with Richard Clark and Christoph Mikulaschek)